 Another Xcode release, another review of what's new.
 Xcode 4.1 coincides with the release of Lion and includes many improvements, some to help adopt new technologies in Lion and some just to make Xcode a better IDE.
 So lets get started with what's new.

-Dynamic Tips & Tricks with Objective-C
+Dynamic Tips & Tricks With Objective-C

 Over the past couple of years there has been a large influx of Objective-C developers.
 Some are coming from dynamic languages like Ruby or Python, some from strongly typed languages like Java or C#, and of course there are those who are new to programming altogether.
 But this means that a large number of Objective-C developers haven't been using it for all that long.
 When you're new to a language, any language, you focus more on fundamentals like the syntax and core features.
 But it is often the more advanced, and sometimes less well used parts of a language that really makes it shine.